Conor M. Harrison

 |Office:||Callcott, Room 227|

-Conor Harrison joined the Department of Geography and the Environment and Sustainability Program in 2014 after receiving his Ph.D. in geography from the University of North Carolina.
-He also has a Masters degree in Geography from East Carolina University, a BA in Political Science from Colgate University, and has work experience in supply chain management and consumer product distribution.
-Dr. Harrison was an international visiting fellow at the DEMAND Research Centre at Lancaster University in the United Kingdom in the summer of 2014.
+Dr. Harrison is an economic geographer that received his Ph.D. in geography from the University of North Carolina in 2014.
+He also has a master’s degree in geography from East Carolina University, a B.A. in Political Science from Colgate University, and has work experience in supply chain management and consumer product distribution.
+He has been at the University of South Carolina since 2014 and is jointly appointed between the Department of Geography and the School of Earth, Ocean and Environment.

 - GEOG 313 Economic Geography